• Skip to main content

 How to Grind Wheat in a Grain Mill

 I first started out using modern day organic soft and hard white wheat.
-I used soft white for baked goods and biscuits and the hard white for breads.
-Over time I learned about the health benefits of ancient grains that have not been hybridized.
-These ancient grains are easier to digest and hold more nutritional value.
+I used soft white for un-yeasted baked goods and biscuits and the hard white for yeasted baked goods and breads.
+I also enjoy baking with ancient grains like spelt, einkorn, and kamut.

 Grinding your own wheat ensures that you are getting fresh flour that is still packed with nutrients.
 Flour loses its nutrients quickly and can actually go rancid in a short time period.
-I typically grind just what I need at the time.
+Within 3 days of grinding up to 90% of all nutrients are gone!
+I typically grind just what I need for baking at that time.
 If I do have some extra, I store it in the freezer to help it stay fresh longer.
-Don’t fret if you don’t have a grain mill yet and have to buy your flour.
-Just store it in your freezer to preserve it longer.

 Let’s get started